microsoft/Recognizers-Text/.NET/Samples/README.md

 }
 ````
 ## BotBuilder V4 Sample ([source](./BotBuilderV4))
 This sample is a variant of the BotBuilder sample implementing the version 4 of the SDK.
-It uses a waterfall dialog instead of individual prompts to obtein user input.
+It uses a waterfall dialog instead of individual prompts to obtain user input.

 ````C#
 public DeliveryDialog(IStatePropertyAccessor<DeliveryState> userProfileStateAccessor, string culture, ILoggerFactory loggerFactory)